MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/develop-your-oracle-e-business-suite-applications.md

 ---
-title: "Develop your Oracle E-Business Suite applications | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Develop your Oracle E-Business Suite applications in BizTalk | Microsoft Docs"
-ms.prod: "biztalk-server"
+description: Create Oracle EBS applications using WCF, or in BizTalk Server with the BizTalk Adapter Pack (BAP) ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"